saphir-travel/documentation/content/developer/howtos/website_themes/setup.rst

 - **Standard views**: This is the "base" view, implemented by Odoo, which is directly derived from the model.
 You must not make any changes directly to this view.
-This allows us to update an Odoo database without overwriting the client's modifications (which will have been made on a duplicate view).
+This allows us to update an Odoo database without overwriting the client's modifications (which will have been made in an inherited view).
 Odoo only updates standard views.
 - **Inherited views**: It's a duplicated view.
 If there is a duplicate view, there will be two views with the same name in the database.
 But the duplicated view will not have an ID; there is only an